MathBuddy: A Multimodal System for Affective Math Tutoring: User Study Analysis Details

 Further statistical tests are required to confirm the significance of these differences.
 Negative emotion is excluded from these as it is never detected by the system in either condition.

 \autoref{fig:text_quantiles} displays the temporal quantile plots for engagement and neutral predictions across the two conditions.
-For each emotion, we report the median intensity (solid line) and quantile bands (shaded areas) over interaction steps. \begin{itemize} \item{Engagement.} Both conditions show fluctuating median engagement levels around intensity 1 throughout the session.
+For each emotion, we report the median intensity (solid line) and quantile bands (shaded areas) over interaction steps. \begin{itemize} \item{Engagement.} Both conditions --- Emotion OFF and ON --- show fluctuating median engagement levels around intensity 1 throughout the session.
 The Emotion ON condition (upper right) presents slightly more late-session variability, including peaks in the upper quantiles near the final third of the interaction.
 This may reflect individual differences in how students responded to emotionally adaptive tutoring strategies.
 The Emotion OFF condition (upper left) shows more symmetric variability distributed throughout the session, without any marked upward trend.

-\item{Neutrality.} In both conditions, neutrality maintains high median intensity (around 2) across the entire session.
-The Emotion ON condition shows slightly more fluctuation in lower quantiles during mid-session relative steps, but the overall pattern suggests a dominant neutral tone throughout, with low between-participant variation.
+\item{Neutrality.} In both conditions, neutrality maintains high median intensity across the whole session.
+The Emotion ON one shows slightly more fluctuation in lower quantiles during mid-session relative steps, but the overall pattern suggests a dominant neutral tone throughout, with low between-participant variation.

 \item{Boredom.} Predictions were consistently scored as 0 across all utterances and conditions, and are thus omitted from the plot. \end{itemize}